The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 Absentee Voting

 Any registered New Jersey voter may apply for an absentee ballot and vote by mail.
-Voted ballots must be postmarked by Election Day and received within 48 hours of polls closing.
+Voted ballots must be postmarked on or before 8 p.m. on Election Day and received within 6 days of polls closing.
 The ballot request must be received by 3pm, 1 day before Election Day (in person) or 7 days before Election Day (by mail).

 Polling Locations